How to Avoid Project Management Mistakes to Improve Workflow

 Mistake #2: Unclear Project Scope

 Without well-defined requirements, projects are vulnerable to scope creep—an ever-expanding set of deliverables that strains resources and disrupts the schedule.
-Readers process simple words faster.
-Shorter sentences improve clarity and engagement.
+One practical way to prevent scope from ballooning is to break complex work into manageable parts.

 Mistake #3: Inadequate Risk Management